roxk/idlgen/extension/Idlgen.Cpp-Vs-2022/README.md

 ## Getting started

-Edit any C++ header, build the project, and the corresponding idl file should be generated.
+Edit any C++ header, right click, and then choose Generate IDL.
+The corresponding idl file should be generated.

 See the repository https://github.com/roxk/idlgen for more documentation.